A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems

 \paragraph{Actions} Actions represent the immediate choices available to each player in the game they are involved with.
 In contrast, strategies are agents' plans of actions based on the observed interaction history~\citep{OsborneRubinstein1994}.
 We distinguish between two classes of strategies~\citep{LuceRaiffa1989games}: \begin{itemize} \item \textbf{Pure:} deterministic mappings from states or histories to actions; \item \textbf{Mixed:} probability distributions over pure strategies. \end{itemize}

-\paragraph{Payoffs} Payoffs quantify the preferences of each player over possible outcomes.
+\paragraph{Payoffs} Payoffs quantify each player's preferences over possible outcomes.
 They are typically represented as real-valued utility functions $U_i: A \to \mathbb{R}$, where $A$ is the joint action space.
-Numerical payoffs enable the use of optimization and equilibrium analysis~\citep{vonNeumann1944, Gibbons1992}.
+Numerical payoffs enable the use of optimisation and equilibrium analysis~\citep{vonNeumann1944, Gibbons1992}.

 \paragraph{Information} Information concerns players' knowledge at the time of making a decision.
 This knowledge encompasses a player's image of the other players, the options available to everyone, and the historical moves.
 We classify games based on three information criteria: \begin{itemize} \item \textbf{Perfect vs. Imperfect Information}: Whether agents can fully observe others' actions~\citep{OsborneRubinstein1994}; \item \textbf{Complete vs. Incomplete Information}: Whether agents can fully observe others' payoffs~\citep{Gibbons1992}; \item \textbf{Symmetric vs. Asymmetric Information}: Whether agents can access the same quality and quantity of information~\citep{Rasmusen1990-RASGAI}. \end{itemize}